LajosPolya/tech-articles/give-the-goblin-a-break/give-the-goblin-a-break.md

 | 4.
 [Counter cahched in `EnumMap` with one randomly chosen `enum` tag](https://github.com/LajosPolya/Micrometer-Performance/blob/main/src/main/java/com/github/lajospolya/MainCacheEnumMapTagless.java) :large_blue_circle:    |                   17.687 | unmeasurable                             |
 | 5.
 [Counter cahched in `HashMap` with one randomly chosen `enum` tag](https://github.com/LajosPolya/Micrometer-Performance/blob/main/src/main/java/com/github/lajospolya/MainCacheHashMapTagless.java) :large_orange_diamond: |                   18.183 | unmeasurable                             |

-Every example which cached its counters used about `~18MiB` of memory.
+Every example that cached its counters used about `~18MiB` of memory.
 What's amazing is when the counters weren't cached, they used many orders of magnitude more memory.
 A counter with zero tags utilized `~80GiB` of memory, mostly for the construction of `Meter$Id`.
 When a tag was introduced, the memory usage tripled to `~224GiB` because the construction of each counter introduced the instantiation of `Tags` and `Tag[]`.
 These superfluous objects are short-lived so they won't cause to out-of-memory errors, but they can trigger excessive GC usage which can hinder the application's performance.
 There is one caveat, this test is not at all indicative of how an application runs in the real world but it does exemplify the level of waste introduced when performance is not considered.

+// Add note about GC count

 ### Performance testing with Java Microbenchmark Harness (JMH)